icewind1991/vbsp/README.md

 Rust parser for valve bsp files.

+Currently supports bsp files from Counter Strike Source and Team Fortress 2, other source games using bsp version 19 or 20 might also work.
-Currently only supports the tf2 version of bsp files, but adding other sourcemod variants should be fairly straight forward.
+Adding other sourcemod variants should be fairly straight forward and pull requests for them are welcome.

 # Example usage